bentlema/puppet-tutorial-pe/tutorial/06-Puppet-Code-Practice.md

 ...you're kinda at the mercy of the rpm maintainer, and their version/release scheme.
 It's annoying that the platform is included in the release for example.
 It would be preferable to be able to just say '5.1.1' and have the provider figure out if we're running that version, but alas, it's not that smart.

-We could even put the Package ensure installed bit in the site.pp, and then it would be a global default for packages.
-Pretty cool, huh?
+Hopefully newer versions of Puppet will offer more options to help with this.

 ---